ascl1u/animanga-genie/memory-bank/architecture.md

 - src/components/ClientNavigation.tsx
 - src/app/layout.tsx

+### Data Access Layer
+**Implementation:** Provides unified data access to both local and remote data sources.
+**Files:**
+- src/services/dataAccessService.ts
+- src/services/localStorageService.ts

 ## Row Level Security (RLS)

 All Supabase tables have Row Level Security enabled with policies that:
 - Allow users to only view/modify their own data
 - Prevent access to other users' data
+- Admin users have additional permissions for poll management

 ## Important Notes
 - The `watch_history` field in `user_preferences` is deprecated - use the `anime_watch_history` table instead.
 - Recommendations are stored as JSONB arrays in the `recommendations` field.
 - The `watch_history_hash` field helps determine if recommendations need to be regenerated based on watch history changes.
+- The polls system allows for community engagement through voting on favorite anime.
+- Admin users have special privileges for managing polls and other content.